 The Impersonators made two EPs with me at the helm.
 The production values on these were sufficient but far from ideal.
 Having said that, I do love many of the songs on these two EPs.
 Be that as it may, I knew I needed a seasoned professional to help me take things to the next level.
 Once we signed with FBP in the May of 2017, I approached Janne Saksa, one of Finland’s finest record producers, who took us under his sonic wing.
 Janne’s contribution to The Impersonator’s sound has been and continues to be invaluable.

 Aside from the music, we’ve also received help and guidance from quite a few individuals over the years, the most notable of whom are the photographic artist Joona Niskanen and my wife Elina Suominen, who has a great eye for photography.
 With the help of Elina and Joona, we’ve always had top-notch promo shots taken of us.
-Sven Klitsch, our graphics guy at FBP, has been amazing at doctoring these photos for single covers and social-media banners.
-A big thank you also to our publicist Al Geiner and our label manager Dennis Weitzel, who are probably even now trying to figure out a way to get us another review or playlist placement.
+Elina has also scripted each and every music video The Impersonators have ever made and helped us write such Impersonators tracks as “Broken Snow”, “Sad Café” and “Circus”.

 While we have come a long way from the first demos I made in my living room, the core of the group has stayed the same.
 The Impersonators continues to be a group of two songwriters where the stars are the songs and not the individuals.
-It was that way when Antti and I finished up ”Ghost Town Radio” five years ago and our mentality had not changed one bit when we sat down to write ”Effigy,” our latest single, last August.
+It was that way when Antti and I finished up our first song eight years ago and our mentality has not changed one bit since

 Why am I telling you all this?